 With its rich history, dating back to 1816, many properties in downtown Belleville have a story to tell.
 Part of the excitement of owning a building downtown is exploring those stories…

-Presumably for the superstitious among prospective purchasers they don’t recommend this one.
+Presumably for the superstitious among prospective purchasers the realtors wouldn’t recommend this one.

 © John Cooper, 2020

 Thanks.
 Another good one.
 I believe Oscar drank Bass there (must have been out of Peronus).